-Notice is hereby given that the 2021 Annual Meeting of Stockholders (the "2021 Annual Meeting") of Fortinet, Inc., a Delaware corporation ("Fortinet," "we," "us" or "our"), will be held on Friday, June 18, 2021, at 10:00 a.m.
+Notice is hereby given that the 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting") of Fortinet, Inc., a Delaware corporation ("Fortinet," "we," "us" or "our"), will be held on Friday, June 17, 2022, at 10:00 a.m.
 Pacific time, in a virtual-only format, for the following purposes:

-- To elect the eight directors listed in the accompanying proxy statement to serve for a one-year term expiring at Fortinet's 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting") and until their respective successors have been duly elected and qualified. - 2.
-To ratify the appointment of Deloitte & Touche LLP as Fortinet's independent registered public accounting firm for the fiscal year ending December 31, 2021. - 3.
+- 1. To elect the eight directors listed in the accompanying proxy statement to serve for a one-year term expiring at Fortinet's 2023 Annual Meeting of Stockholders (the "2023 Annual Meeting") and until their respective successors have been duly elected and qualified. - 2.
+To ratify the appointment of Deloitte & Touche LLP as Fortinet's independent registered public accounting firm for the fiscal year ending December 31, 2022. - 3.
 An advisory vote to approve named executive officer compensation. - 4.
+To adopt an amended and restated certificate of incorporation for Fortinet (the "Restated Certificate") in order to implement a five-for-one forward stock split (the "Stock Split Proposal") and to make certain other changes as reflected in the Restated Certificate and described in the Proxy Statement. - 5.
+To vote on a stockholder proposal, if properly presented before the meeting. - 6.
 To transact such other business proposals, if properly presented before the meeting.

 We believe that a virtual stockholder meeting provides greater access to those who may want to attend and provides a safer forum in light of the ongoing COVID-19 pandemic, and therefore we have chosen this over an in-person meeting.
+We believe that hosting a virtual meeting will allow for greater stockholder attendance and participation from any location around the world.
+This approach also lowers costs and aligns with our broader sustainability goals.

 The preceding items of business are more fully described in the proxy statement accompanying this notice.
-Any action on the items of business described above may be considered at the 2021 Annual Meeting at the time and on the date specified above or at any time and date to which the 2021 Annual Meeting may be properly adjourned or postponed.
-Only stockholders of record at the close of business on April 26, 2021 are entitled to notice of, and to vote at, the 2021 Annual Meeting.
+Any action on the items of business described above may be considered at the 2022 Annual Meeting at the time and on the date specified above or at any time and date to which the 2022 Annual Meeting may be properly adjourned or postponed.
+Only stockholders of record at the close of business on April 18, 2022 are entitled to notice of, and to vote at, the 2022 Annual Meeting.

 We have elected to provide access to our proxy materials over the internet.
-Accordingly, stockholders of record at the close of business on April 26, 2021 will receive a Notice of Internet Availability of Proxy Materials and may vote at the 2021 Annual Meeting and any meetings pursuant to postponements or adjournments of the 2021 Annual Meeting.
-We expect to mail the Notice of Internet Availability of Proxy Materials on or about May 4, 2021.
+Accordingly, stockholders of record at the close of business on April 18, 2022 will receive a Notice of Internet Availability of Proxy Materials and may vote at the 2022 Annual Meeting and any meetings pursuant to postponements or adjournments of the 2022 Annual Meeting.
+We expect to mail the Notice of Internet Availability of Proxy Materials on or about May 4, 2022.

 Your vote is very important.
-Whether or not you plan to attend the 2021 Annual Meeting, we encourage you to read the proxy statement and vote as instructed in the Notice of Internet Availability of Proxy Materials or vote on the internet or by telephone as soon as possible.
+Whether or not you plan to attend the 2022 Annual Meeting, we encourage you to read the proxy statement and vote as instructed in the Notice of Internet Availability of Proxy Materials or vote on the internet or by telephone as soon as possible.
 Alternatively, you may follow the procedures outlined in the Notice of Internet Availability of Proxy Materials to request a paper copy of the proxy materials, which include a proxy card to submit your vote by mail.
-For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers About the 2021 Annual Meeting and Procedural Matters" and the instructions on the Notice of Internet Availability of Proxy Materials.
+For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers About the 2022 Annual Meeting and Procedural Matters" and the instructions on the Notice of Internet Availability of Proxy Materials.